nim65s/rfrx/README.md

-# pro-tronik
+# protronik

-Receive SBUS frames from pro-tronik remote controller
+Decode SBUS frames from a Pro-Tronik PTR-6A v2 remote controller.

+:warning: Don't forget to invert its electrical signal, eg. with a NAND gate ! :warning: